 (Section 7.11 of the WHW).
-On behalf of the institute, the Examination Board also confers on the student the degree if the student has taken the or the study programme examination.
+On behalf of the institute, the Examination Board also confers on the student the degree if the student has taken the study programme examination.

-- 5. For the study programme's examination the Bachelor of Science degree is awarded. - 6.
+- 5. For the study programme's examination the following degrees are awarded: Communication (International Communication Management) - Bachelor of Arts International Business - Bachelor of Business Administration. - 6.
 The award ceremony takes place at a time decided by the institute.
 Students who passed the study programme examination and have requested the postponement of the award of the certificate may be issued a statement that the study programme degree has been conferred on them.
 (Section 7.11 of the WHW.) - 7.
 The certificates of students whose performance has been extraordinary will state the distinctions referred to below.
-The distinction 'cum laude' is the highest degree possible.
+The student must request the statement of distinction from the Examination Board at least 2 weeks before the scheduled graduation date.